 Changes to underlying investment managers

 Underlying investment managers are regularly monitored and reviewed.
-These managers may be added to or removed without us notifying you.
+Managers may be added or removed without us notifying you.
 This means the identity and number of underlying investment managers for the funds may vary from time to time.